cecton/blog/content/posts/rust-and-arduino-part2.md

 1. Oh, already?

-    Communication on serial is really easy and the example works almost out-of-the-box so there isn't much to say except solving the issue you will encounter.
+    Communication on serial is really easy and the example works almost out-of-the-box so there isn't much to say except solving the issue you may encounter.

 2. How do I listen to the serial port?